GigiLoria5/aws-playground/ec2/README.md

 ## Step 4: Monitor Scaling Behavior

-- Go to Auto Scaling Groups > Activity tab.
+- Go to **Auto Scaling Groups** > **Activity** tab.
 You should see new instances being launched automatically based on demand.
 - In the target group, verify that these new instances have been added as targets.
-- Check CloudWatch Alarms since one of them should be triggered, reflecting the increased request count.
+- Check **CloudWatch** alarms since one of them should be triggered, reflecting the increased request count.
 - Visit the web server using the load balancer DNS name to see traffic being balanced across the new instances and AZs.

 ## Step 5: Scale-In Behavior